afetit/fetal-mri-segmentation/README.md

 **(c) Preprocessing 1 - normalise the scans' intensities:**

-Our model was developed after normalising the intensities of the fetal scans to a zero-mean and unit variance space.
+Our model was developed after normalising the intensities of the fetal scans to a zero-mean and unit variance space (see normalise_t2w_images.py).
 Carrying out this step is important for the subsequent steps to work as expected.

 **(d) Preprocessing 2 - run the brain detection network (BDN):**